RAAF Base Amberley PFAS Investigation

 Detailed Site Investigation

-The DSI findings will be used to inform the requirement to conduct a Human Health and Ecological Risk Assessments (HHERA).
-If required, the HHERA will evaluate potential exposure pathways to people, plants and animals and will be used to inform actions to reduce PFAS exposure, if required.
+Defence is now conducting a Human Health Risk Assessment (HHRA) and Ecological Risk Assessment (ERA) to evaluate potential exposure pathways to people, plants and animals.
+The HHRA and ERA will be used to inform actions to reduce PFAS exposure, if required.

 The findings from the investigations will be used to identify and prioritise site specific management actions to address PFAS contamination.